-Triptans (e.g., almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, and zolmitriptan) are considered the gold standard for acute treatment of moderate to severe migraine headaches or mild to moderate migraine headaches that respond poorly to over-the-counter analgesics.2 An assessment of the preventive and acute treatment of migraine by the American Headache Society (2018; updated 2021) reaffirms previous migraine guidelines.^{3,4} Nurtec ODT is not addressed for its preventive treatment of episodic migraine indication in the guideline.
-The update lists the triptans, dihydroergotamine, the oral gepants (Nurtec ODT and Ubrelvy[®] [ubrogepant tablets]), and Reyvow[®] (lasmiditan tablets) as effective treatments for moderate or severe acute migraine attacks and mild to moderate attacks that respond poorly to nonsteroidal anti-inflammatory drugs, non-opioid analgesics, acetaminophen, or caffeinated combinations (e.g., aspirin + acetaminophen + caffeine).
+Triptans (e.g., almotriptan, eletriptan, frovatriptan, naratriptan, rizatriptan, sumatriptan, and zolmitriptan) are considered the gold standard for acute treatment of moderate to severe migraine headaches or mild to moderate migraine headaches that respond poorly to over-the-counter analgesics.
+An assessment of the preventive and acute treatment of migraine by the American Headache Society (2018; updated 2021) reaffirms previous migraine guidelines.
+Nurtec ODT is not addressed for its preventive treatment of episodic migraine indication in the guideline.
+The update lists the triptans, dihydroergotamine, the oral gepants (Nurtec ODT and Ubrelvy® [ubrogepant tablets]), and Reyvow® (lasmiditan tablets) as effective treatments for moderate or severe acute migraine attacks and mild to moderate attacks that respond poorly to nonsteroidal anti-inflammatory drugs, non-opioid analgesics, acetaminophen, or caffeinated combinations (e.g., aspirin + acetaminophen + caffeine).

-Patients with migraine should be considered for preventive treatment when attacks significantly interfere with patients' daily routines despite acute treatment; frequent attacks (≥ 4 monthly headache days); contraindication to, failure, overuse, or adverse events with acute treatments; or patient preference.^{3,4} Before developing a preventive treatment plan, the appropriate use of acute treatments should be initiated and coupled with education and lifestyle modifications.
+In the updated assessment by the AHS on the preventive and acute treatment of migraine, it states that patients with migraine should be considered for preventive treatment in the following situations: when attacks significantly interfere with patients' daily routines despite acute treatment; frequent attacks (≥ 4 monthly headache days); at least moderate disability (Migraine Disability Assessment [MIDAS] score ≥ 11 or six-item Headache Impact Test [HIT-6] score > 50); contraindication to, failure, overuse, or adverse events with acute treatments; or patient preference.
+Before developing a preventive treatment plan, the appropriate use (e.g., drug type, route and timing of administration, frequency) of acute treatments should be initiated and coupled with education and lifestyle modifications.
 All patients with migraine should be offered a trial of acute treatment.
-Based on the level of evidence for efficacy and the American Academy of Neurology scheme for classification of evidence, the following oral medications have established efficacy and should be offered for migraine prevention: antiepileptic drugs (divalproex sodium, valproate sodium, topiramate [not for women of childbearing potential without a reliable method of birth control]); beta-blockers (metoprolol, propranolol, timolol); and frovatriptan (for short-term preventive treatment of menstrual migraine).
+Based on the level of evidence for efficacy and the American Academy of Neurology scheme for classification of evidence, the following oral treatments have established efficacy and should be offered for migraine prevention: antiepileptic drugs (divalproex sodium, valproate sodium, topiramate [not for women of childbearing potential without a reliable method of birth control]); betablockers (metoprolol, propranolol, timolol); and frovatriptan (for short-term preventive treatment of menstrual migraine).
 The following treatments are probably effective and should be considered for migraine prevention: antidepressants (amitriptyline, venlafaxine); beta-blockers (atenolol, nadolol); and angiotensin receptor blockers (candesartan).
-The following injectable therapies also have established efficacy: Aimovig[®] (erenumab-aooe subcutaneous [SC] injection), Ajovy[®] (fremanezumab-vfrm SC injection), Emgality[®] (galcanezumab-gnlm SC injection), Vyepti[®] (eptinezumab-jjmr intravenous infusion), and